Hotel Reverie: Plot

 In the present, A-list actor Brandy Friday is invited by entertainment technology company ReDream to star in a high-tech remake of a Keyworth Pictures classic, the 1940s romance film Hotel Reverie.
 She only takes the role on the condition that she will play a gender-swapped version of Dr. Alex Palmer, the main male love interest.
 When Brandy arrives at the studio, she learns that instead of being produced like a traditional film, her consciousness will instead be transferred into the world of the film itself using an immersive AI-based virtual production technology.

 In this virtual world, she interacts with digital replicas of the film's original characters, and the story will be filmed and captured live like a play.
 As the producers running the simulation guide her through the script by speaking to her in real-time, Brandy realizes her character is supposed to play piano, which she is unable to do.
 In the original film, Dr. Palmer's love interest, Clara, is so moved by the music that she goes outside with Dr. Palmer.
 Because of Brandy's poor piano skills, Clara does not go outside, setting off a chain reaction that diverges the story in the simulation from the movie's original script.

 Brandy scrambles to fix this, inadvertently causing Clara's AI to gain more agency and subsequently gain consciousness.
 When she accidentally calls Clara's character by her actor's name, Dorothy Chambers, Clara begins to gain memories from Dorothy's real life that had been fed to the AI.
-However, an employee spills coffee on one of the computers running the simulation, causing everyone in the virtual world except Brandy and Clara to freeze.
+An employee spills coffee on one of the computers running the simulation, causing everyone in the virtual world except Brandy and Clara to freeze.
 The audio and video feed is cut off, so Brandy and the producers cannot communicate with each other.
 Because of this error, Brandy becomes trapped in the simulation and cannot leave until she cues the credits to roll by saying the final line of the film, thus completing the story.